Evaluating, Understanding, and Improving Constrained Text Generation for Large Language Models: Related Work

 \section{Related Work}

-\paragraph{Evaluation of Large Language Models} Many existing works~\cite{hendrycks2020measuring,wang2022super,li2022quantifying,zheng2023judging,wang2023pandalm} have introduced diverse methodologies and datasets aimed at probing the text generation capabilities of LLMs.
-However, this line of work focuses on the systematic evalution of LLMs, not a specific find of capability. \citet{lin2021truthfulqa} created a dataset of prompts to detect the hallucinations of GPT-3~\cite{brown2020language}. \citet{zhou2023controlled} investigated the controlled text generation of LLMs by supervised fine-tuning with natural language instructions. \citet{lu2023bounding} examined the capabilities of LLMs to generate texts with stylistic and structural prompt constraints in open-ended text generation settings.
-As a concurrent work, \citet{yao2023collie} constructed a benchmark to evaluate the ability of LLMs to follow the structural constraints regarding word position, length, and character counts.
-However, our work has assessed three categories of constraints beyond the field of structural constraints.

 \paragraph{Constrained Text Generation} Constrained text generation allows users to generate text that meets specific criteria or adheres to certain constraints.
 This can be especially valuable in situations where the generated text must be finely controlled.
 Constrained text generation can be achieved through a variety of techniques.
 For lexical constraints, previous studies involved the modification of decoding algorithm~\cite{anderson2017guided,hokamp2017lexically,post2018fast,hu2019improved,mao2021extract}, sample-based generation~\cite{he2021show,miao2019cgmh,sha2020gradient}, training data augmentation~\cite{song2019code,dinu2019training,chen2021lexical} and adding additional model structure~\cite{song2020alignment,wang2021mention}.
-For structural constraints, \citet{wang2021neural} proposed NRETM, which equips an additional structure into various transformer-based generators to keeps track of the progress of structural constraints simultaneously.
+For structural constraints, \citet{wang2021neural} proposed NRETM, which equips an additional structure into various transformer-based generators to keep track of the progress of structural constraints simultaneously.
 For relation constraints, \citet{NEURIPS2022_ab63a1a3} created a benchmark to evaluate the language models' ability to generate sentences given keywords and their dependency relations.
-They also proposed a modified DBA algorithm to enhance such ability.
-In this paper, a salient concern under investigation is the continued necessity of the aforementioned methodologies in the era of LLMs.
-Is it feasible to control model outputs through prompting?